 Mark Herkenrath, officer responsible for the «International finance and taxation policy» programme, Alliance Sud

-We have, for example, observed that the more a country is subject to fraudulent flights of capital, the more money needs to be injected into that country in the form of cooperation and development.
+We have observed, for example, that the more a country is subject to fraudulent flights of capital, the more money needs to be injected into that country in the form of cooperation and development.
 This is a scandal!
-It is thus Switzerland's duty to monitor this kind of tax evasion more closely and to keep an eye on the assets of politically exposed persons.
-Financing the fight against climate change is also a central issue which we should like to promote.
+Thus It is Switzerland's duty to monitor this kind of tax evasion more closely and to keep an eye on the assets of politically exposed persons.
+Financing the fight against climate change is also a central issue we should like to promote.

-Switzerland, in turn, must understand that its climate and economic policies have a major impact on developing nations, which means that its actions must therefore be consistent.
-To this end I hope that the SDC will be viewed as a point of reference in these discussions and that it can offer its expertise, even though political challenges are not directly part of its remit.»
+Switzerland, in turn, must understand that its climate and economic policies have a major impact on developing nations.
+This means that its actions must be consistent.
+To this end, I hope that the SDC will be viewed as a point of reference in these discussions and that it can offer its expertise, even though political challenges are not directly part of its mandate.»